Fabio Lucioni: Benevento

 Lucioni joined Benevento in 2014.
 After collecting 36 appearances in the 2014–15 Serie C season, he became the team captain in 2015–16, when he gained promotion to Serie B for the first time in the club's history.
 He captained his team to another historic promotion, this time to Serie A, in 2016–17, netting 3 goals in the process.

 He was alleged to have failed a doping test in September 2017, shortly after Benevento's 1–0 Serie A defeat to Torino; with the defender having tested positive for a banned substance.
 An Anabolic steroid, known as Clostebol was detected in the sample Lucioni provided.
 Following this, in January 2018 the Benevento captain was suspended by NADO (Italy's National Anti-Doping Organization).
 Finally, he was disqualified for one year from the sport.

 Lecce

 On 20 July 2018 he joined Lecce on a permanent basis.
 In August 2018 the doping ban was reduced and Lucioni could return to the pitch, making his debut with his new team on 27 August at Stadio Ciro Vigorito, facing his former team Benevento.
-At the beginning of the 2021-22 season, he assumed the captaincy after Marco Mancosu left the club.
+At the beginning of the 2021–22 season, he assumed the captaincy after Marco Mancosu left the club.

 Loan to Frosinone

 On 25 June 2022, Lucioni moved on loan to Frosinone.
+With Frosinone, he won the Serie B title and his personal third promotion to Serie A in his career.

+Palermo

+On 26 June 2023, Palermo announced the signing of Lucioni on a two-year contract.
+On 20 November 2024, the contract was terminated by mutual consent.

+Return to Frosinone

+On 3 February 2025, Lucioni returned to Serie B club Frosinone.